Pepperdine Editorial Style Frequently Asked Questions

 The ancient Chinese emperors held their "Dragon Throne"; Korean monarchs are said to have had their "Phoenix Throne"; and the Japanese—they still have an emperor—continue to have a "Chrysanthemum Throne."

-There are, of course, many more uses of these punctuation tools and you will find many learned writer's resources that go into more detail and which will tell you that these above usages can all blur into one another.
-In our basic approach to expository prose, segregating your usage of these marks within these guidelines above will save you time in deciding which tool to reach for.
+Of course, many other uses of these punctuation tools exist, and you will find many learned writer's resources that provide greater detail on this topic.
+In our basic approach to expository prose, using these marks as set forth above will save you time in deciding which tool to reach for.

-Warning: In writing persuasive copy, there is a STRONG tendency to set off benefits to a reader by using a lot em-dashed phrases for "em-phasis."
+Warning: In writing persuasive copy, there is a tendency to set off benefits to a reader by using a lot em-dashed phrases for emphasis.
 Resist that temptation.
 When too many are used, it actually detracts from having a clear focus on your point.